 More stadium tours:

-You can see The Premier League for 2019/2020 play time table here
+You can see The Premier League for the 2020/2021 play timetable on the Premier League website.

 The soccer teams are:

 - Leicester City – King Power Stadium – Leicester

 - Tottenham Hotspur – Tottenham Hotspur Stadium – London